Enhancing Metadata for Inclusive Research on Entrenched Disadvantage

 The PLIDA dataset is currently used by over 200 research projects led by government, academia and private institutions.
 Integrated data assets hold a broad range of data that allow complex questions to be analysed, with new insights that aren’t available from a single data source.

-The proposed deliverables for the project include:
+The deliverables for the project were:

 • an outline and synthesised summary of existing metadata standards with a focus on administrative and social science data